upenr/PrivacyPolicies/README.md

 <html>
 <body>
 <h2>Privacy Policy</h2>
-<p> This service is provided by the app developer at no cost and is intended
+<p> This service is provided by the app developer and is intended
-    for use as is.</p>
+    for use as is, without modifications.</p>
 <p>This page is used to inform visitors regarding our policies with the collection, use, and
     disclosure of Personal Information.</p>
 <p>If you choose to use our Service, then you agree to the collection and use of information in